-The Contracts and Procurement Service will ensure that the minimum advertising requirements in the Public Contracts Regulations 2015 and the Concession Contracts Regulations 2016 and as outlined in Rule 9 are met.
+The Contracts and Procurement Service will ensure that the minimum advertising requirements in the Procurement Act 2023 and as outlined in Rule 9 are met.

-8. FRAMEWORK AGREEMENTS
+8. FRAMEWORKS

-- 8.1 Framework Agreements (see the Delegations to Officers for details of Officers who may action this rule): - 8.1.1 Framework Agreement has the same meaning as in the Public Contracts Regulations 2015 "Framework Agreement means an agreement between one or more contracting authorities and one or more economic operators, the purpose of which is to establish the terms governing contracts to be awarded during a given period, in particular with regard to price and, where appropriate, the quantity envisaged. - 8.1.2 The term of a Framework Agreement must not exceed four years. - 8.1.3 Contracts based on Framework Agreements may be awarded in one of two ways, as follows: - (a) where the terms of the agreement are sufficiently precise to cover the particular call-off, by applying the terms laid down in the Framework Agreement without re-opening competition, or - (b) where the terms laid down in the Framework Agreement are not precise or complete enough for the particular call-off, by holding a further competition in accordance with the following procedure: - inviting the organisations within the Framework Agreement, that are capable of executing the subject of the contract, to submit bids, with an appropriate time limit for responses, taking into account factors such as the complexity of the subject of the contract, - (ii) awarding each contract to the bidding organisation who has submitted the most economically advantageous tender on the basis of the relevant Award Criteria set out in the Framework Agreement.
+- 8.1 Frameworks (see the Delegations to Officers for details of Officers who may action this rule): - 8.1.1 Framework has the same meaning as in the Procurement Act 2023: "..a contract between a contracting authority and one or more suppliers that provides for the future award of contracts by the authority to the supplier(s)." - 8.1.2 The term of a Framework must not exceed four years, when utilising a Closed Framework, or eight years when utilising an Open Framework, as defined in the Procurement Act 2023. - 8.1.3 Contracts based on Frameworks may be awarded in one of two ways, as follows: - (a) where the terms of the agreement are sufficiently precise to cover the particular call-off, by applying the terms laid down in the Framework without re-opening competition, or - (b) where the terms laid down in the Framework are not precise or complete enough for the particular call-off, by holding a further competition in accordance with the following procedure: - inviting the organisations within the Framework, that are capable of executing the subject of the contract, to submit bids, with an appropriate time limit for responses, taking into account factors such as the complexity of the subject of the contract, - (ii) awarding each contract to the bidding organisation who has submitted the most advantageous tender on the basis of the relevant Award Criteria set out in the Framework.

-Where a Framework Agreement is used and the arrangements under that Agreement include further competition, the Delegations to Officers details which Officers may seek, receive, and evaluate quotations/tenders.
+Where a Framework is used and the arrangements under that Framework include further competition, the Delegations to Officers details which Officers may seek, receive, and evaluate quotations/tenders.